-Admission is completely free and the room where these paintings are found has beautiful balconies that will allow you a great view of the Main Park “Francisco Canton Rosado” and the Cathedral of San Servacio.
+Admission is free and the room where these paintings are located has beautiful balconies that will allow you a great view of the Main Park "Francisco Canton Rosado" and the Cathedral of San Servacio.

-Enjoy these paintings by the author Manuel Lizama.
-Because you can also see the photos of the presidents who have governed the municipality for more than a century.
+You can enjoy these paintings by the author Manuel Lizama, and also see the photos of the majors who have governed the municipality for more than a century.